DonnyCodes/NintendoSharp/README.md

 -Display your input on your PC (for streamers).

 <b>TLDR:</b> It lets you use any Nintendo Controller on any Nintendo console, or as a PC gamepad.
 It also lets you play PC games with any NintendoSpy-compatible input display.
-It can also record and display your input in real-time.
+It can also display your input in real-time.

 <b>What it will do soon:</b>